 Cannabinoid receptor one (CB1) and two (CB2) are present in different tissues.
-CB1 can be found throughout the central nervous system (CNS) and in peripheral tissues, while CB2 is expressed in the immune cells and in the skin, which is why it is popular in topical products.
+CB1 can be found throughout the central nervous system (CNS) and in peripheral tissues, while CB2 is expressed in the immune cells and in the skin.

 Then there are enzymes.
 These small compounds act as catalysts.
 They regulate the rate of a reaction without, themselves, being altered during this process.
 They step in, lend and hand, and then leave, ready for their next important moment.

 Cannabinoid antagonists are like a door jam.
 They sit in the lock (receptor) and prevent the key (its matching compound) from fitting.
 This prevents a reaction from taking place.

-After Care: How to Support Traditional Chinese Medicine Treatment with Pain Relief Products Blended With CBD
+After Care: How to Support Traditional Chinese Medicine Treatment with Temporary Pain Relief Products Blended With Skin Conditioning CBD

 While the positive impacts of Chinese Medicine begin in the treatment room, at-home care is important to support this work.
-CBD CLINIC™’s evidence-based pain relief topicals help to continue the positive effects.
+CBD CLINIC™’s evidence-based temporary pain relief topicals help to continue the positive effects.
 The active pharmaceutical ingredients, camphor and menthol, provide a cooling and heating sensation to the skin.

 - Camphor is an essential oil derived from the wood of the camphor tree, a tree native to China and Japan.
 This natural substance has antiseptic properties as well as analgesic properties.
 This counterirritant helps alleviate pain by increasing cutaneous blood flow, resulting in cold and hot sensations that interrupt the pain signals in the brain.